Gurdt55lol/Ansible_create_Ubuntu-CloudInit_with_Proxmox/README.md

 make changes only to ./cloudinit/defaults/main.yml

-The manings of the variables are explained in there
+The meanings of the variables are explained in there

 Good luck on troubleshooting, because I can couranteen that it won't work fist time